Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 • 150 exclusive tips from the experience of over 200 candidates who scored over 950 on the TOEIC®: clear, concrete, tested, and validated in the field.

-• Automatic analysis of your most penalizing errors so you can practice where you lose the most points, without wasting energy.
+• Automatic analysis of your most penalizing errors to train where you lose the most points, without wasting energy.

 • Intelligent training system that adapts exercises to your profile and helps you progress faster, without going in circles.

-• Flashcards automatically generated from your own mistakes, optimized by the Spaced Repetition System (SRS) for lasting memorization and zero forgetting.
+• Flashcards automatically generated from your own mistakes, and optimized by the J method (spaced repetition) for lasting memorization and zero forgetting.

-• Personalized learning path, built from your results, to save you time and lead you directly to quick +100 point gains.
+• Personalized learning path, built from your results, to save you time and lead you directly to a quick +100 points.